StevenBlack/vocab/million-dollar-words.md

 A rather economical way of saying "happening in the morning" from the French "matin."
 Breakfast is a matutinal meal; many people like to take matutinal walks; certain radio programs are matutinal.

+### mauerbauertraurigkeit The inexplicable urge to push people away, even close friends who you really ike.

 ### maunder